 Click here to view Collin College's ASFSRs.

-Collin College students and employees are encouraged to report crimes to a CSA for the purpose of making timely warning reports and inclusion in the annual disclosure of crime statistics.
+Collin College students and employees are encouraged to report crimes to a CSA for the purpose of making emergency notifications and timely warning reports as well as inclusion in the annual disclosure of crime statistics.
 At Collin College, CSAs include the following employees:

 - The dean of students, associate deans of students, and student conduct officers;

 - the vice president of student and enrollment services, deans of student and enrollment services, and associate deans of student and enrollment services;

 - All campus vice president/provosts;